 If you want to find out the best MySql configuration for your application, you can head over to Percona’s website they have a MySql wizards.

-If you liked what I written then please feel free to comment below or share.
+If you liked what I wrote then please feel free to comment below or share.